 3. I invested in my success.

-This is a controversial one, and it’s also the #1 thing I attribute to any success I’ve had in my business.
+This is the #1 thing I attribute to the success I’ve had in my business.
 Since day one, (I’m talking before I had a website, a social media account, or a single paying client), I’ve continuously invested in support that helped me get to the next rung on my business ladder.
 I choose where to invest my money by looking at the next horizon of my business and choosing a program, a coach, or a community that will help me get where I want to be.
 Then I invest my TIME into getting the results that are possible as a result of that monetary investment.
 Investing in your business is about so much more than what you get in exchange for a monetary transaction.
 To me, it’s a symbol of my commitment to making this business work, no matter what.
 It’s intentionally surrounding myself with people who are equally invested in their businesses.
 And it’s committing both time and financial resources to the success you want to create.

 If you feel like you can’t afford to invest in your business, ask yourself how committed you truly are to the results you want.
 If you’re committed, you can find the resources.
 And if money really is tight (believe me, I’ve been there!) there are so many membership communities out there for less than $30/month that will give you resources to help you grow your business and surround you with people working toward similar goals.
 Where there’s a will, there’s a way.